abetlen/ggml-python/examples/replit/README.md

-# Replit Code v1 3B Demo
+# Replit Code Completion Server

-replit-code-v1-3b powered local copilot server.
+This example is a local-first Github Copilot drop-in replacement using the replit-code-v1-3b written entirely in ggml-python.

 For best performance (likely still slower than copilot) please run with CUDA, OpenCL, or Metal support.